-\Counseling session is to determine if student is capable of being on campus and/or residing in campus housing and not be a threat to himself and alternative/distance learning for all classes as determined/approved by the instructor.
+\Counseling session is to determine if student is capable of being on campus and/or residing in campus housing and not be a threat to themself or other students.
+Continuing enrollment and/or residence hall occupancy is based on outcome.